IvanUkhov/blog/_posts/2019-07-08-conversion.md

 # Conclusion

-The decision-maker is now well equipped to take the decision.
-Having done Bayesian inference and obtained the posterior distributions of the conversion rates, the derived formula allows one to choose which variant to keep, while taking the company’s preferences into account.
+The decision-maker is now better equipped to take action.
+Having obtained the posterior distributions of the conversion rates of the two variants, the derived formula allows one to assess whether variant B is worth switching to, considering its utility to the business at hand.

+The reason the expected utility $$E(U(A, B))$$ can be evaluated in closed form in this case is the linearity of the utility function $$U(a, b)$$.
+More nuanced preferences require a different approach.
+The most flexible candidate is simulation, which is straightforward and should arguably be the go-to tool regardless of the availability of a closed-form solution, as it is less error prone.

 Please feel free to reach out if you have any thoughts or suggestions.